rob-myers/rob-myers.github.io/articles/technology.md

 So, we're building a roguelike, directly on this website.
 It will start to get fun once things are moving about.
-Let us describe the underlying technologies.
+Let us list the underlying technologies.

 | Concept | Technology |
 | ------- | ---------- |